 10 Tips for Running in Your 40s, 50s, and Beyond

 1. Connect With Your Healthcare Provider

-If you haven't exercised in a while, if you have a medical condition, or if you are completely new to exercise, it's a good idea to talk to your healthcare provider before starting a running programme.
-Your doctor can provide personalised guidelines to help you stay safe and healthy.
+If you haven’t exercised in a while, if you have a medical condition, or if you are completely new to exercise, it’s a good idea to talk to your healthcare provider before starting a running program.
+Your doctor can provide personalized guidelines to help you stay safe and healthy.
 For instance, if you are on medication, your doctor can tell you if it can affect your exercise heart rate.
 In some cases, your physician may suggest an exercise stress test to make sure your heart is healthy enough for vigorous activity.

 2.Invest in Quality Gear

 One of the reasons running can be such a great (and affordable) way to introduce fitness into your daily routine is because you don’t need lots of special equipment.
 The key is finding a good pair of running shoes that provide cushioning, fit your feet and accommodate your jogging style.
 If you’re new to running, you may want to visit a Nike store and get properly fitted, then test several pairs before choosing the shoes that are best for you.